typestruck/merochat/CONTRIBUTING.md

 ## Setup

 MeroChat is written in PureScript, both server-side and client-side.
 PostgreSQL is used for persistance.

-To get it running locally:
+You can run MeroChat locally with docker

+1. Run `sudo docker-compose -f dockerfile.yml up` to spin up the containers

+2. When prompted, run `sudo docker exec -w /merochat -i merochat start-spago` and `sudo docker exec -w /merochat -i merochat start-npm` in two separate terminals

+...or set it up manually

 1. Run `npm install && spago build`